Security

 Investors are provided with in-depth information that aims to help them make well-informed investment decisions.

-In a regulated environment, information about the investment and relevant risks must be presented in a standardized, consumer-friendly format designed to help investors understand the behavior of investment products and compare them with other products.
+Information about asset-backed securities: Some investments on Mintos are offered as asset-backed securities.
+Information about those investments is presented in a consumer-friendly format designed to help investors understand the behavior of investment products and compare them with other products.

-Mintos Notes base prospectuses provide details about the risk factors, general information about the underlying loans, the lending company, Mintos, and general transactional information.
-These prospectuses have been approved by the competent regulator, Latvijas Banka, the central bank of Latvia.
+Mintos base prospectuses provide details about the risk factors, general information about the underlying assets, the originators, Mintos, general transactional information, and other information.
+These prospectuses have been approved by the competent regulator, Latvijas Banka.
 View prospectuses

-Final Terms documents include additional details that are not included in the base prospectus but are required by regulation, such as details about the underlying loans (for example, loan term and currency).
-They also include the International Securities Identification Number (ISIN) provided by Nasdaq CSD SE's regional central securities depository.
+Final Terms documents include additional details that are not included in the base prospectus but are required by regulation, such as details about the underlying assets (for example, term and currency).
+They also include the International Securities Identification Number (ISIN).
 ISIN codes uniquely identify securities, which helps create clarity and accuracy when trading, clearing, and settling investments in securities.

 Investment firms in the EU must comply with several laws and regulations aimed at protecting investors and the stability of the financial system, such as MiFID.
 A combination of sound internal control mechanisms, internal and external audits, and regulatory oversight ensures that Mintos strictly follows all applicable requirements.